cloudnativeessentials/dra-tutorial/README.md

 ---
 ```

-Let's take a look at the objects that would be created with a `--dry-run=client`
+Let's take a look at the objects that would be created with a `--dry-run=client`. <br>

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/google/dranet/refs/heads/main/install.yaml --dry-run=client